SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> extension Array: Loggable where Element: TitledLoggable { }
       extension Array: Loggable where Element: MarkedLoggable { }
-   // Error: redundant conformance of 'Array<Element>' to protocol 'Loggable' !! <REPL Input>:1:18: error: conflicting conformance of 'Array<Element>' to protocol 'Loggable'; there cannot be more than one conformance, even with different conditional bounds
+   // Error: redundant conformance of 'Array<Element>' to protocol 'Loggable' !$ error: conflicting conformance of 'Array<Element>' to protocol 'Loggable'; there cannot be more than one conformance, even with different conditional bounds
    !! extension Array: Loggable where Element: MarkedLoggable { }
    !! ^
-   !! <REPL Input>:1:1: note: 'Array<Element>' declares conformance to protocol 'Loggable' here !! extension Array: Loggable where Element: TitledLoggable { }
+   !$ note: 'Array<Element>' declares conformance to protocol 'Loggable' here !! extension Array: Loggable where Element: TitledLoggable { }
    !! ^

 .. assertion:: types-cant-have-multiple-implict-conformances
+   :compile: true

    >> protocol Loggable { }
       protocol TitledLoggable: Loggable { }